 1. DIY wills are easy to get wrong

-The problem with DIY wills is that there’s no one to check it for you once it’s done.
-Something as simple as a spelling error, a too-vague description, or even the wrong type of crossing-out can invalidate your will or make things hard for your family after your
+Something as simple as a spelling error, a too-vague description, or even the wrong type of crossing-out can invalidate your will or make things hard for your family after your death.
+Even something as simple as tearing the will out of the booklet and discarding it (the booklet) can render your DIY will invalid in some states.

 2. A piece of paper can’t give you advice

-A will is so much more than a piece of paper.
 Your will is an opportunity to get clear on your wishes and put plans in place for the future, not just distribute your assets.
+It's so much more than just a piece of paper.

 Like many areas of life, when it comes to wills most of us don’t know what we don’t know.
 Within minutes of talking to my clients during their first estate planning meeting we normally come across some misconception or a wish that can’t be legally executed.